brakmic/Cpp_REST/README.md

 <img src="http://p82.imgup.net/csharp_clic7a7.png" />

 First, we declare a delegate and decorate it as an "unmanaged" (that is, non-NET callable) function pointer.
-Also, we set the calling convention to StdCall.
-This means that the callee will be responsible to clean the stack and not the caller.
+Also, we set the calling convention to *StdCall*.
+This means that the callee (the DLL function) will be responsible to clean the stack and not the caller (the Client).
 More info on argument passing and calling conventions <a href="https://msdn.microsoft.com/en-us/library/984x0h58.aspx" target="_blank">here</a>

 Second, we grab the DLL which hopefully exports the desired function.
 In this case the DLL *Connector.dll* should be located in the directory of